-From the current state of MINIX.XINIM, it is necessary to change the session direction with "stty rl".
-Then "more rl1" yields the figure.
+From the current state of MINIX.XINIM, it is necessary to change the session direction with more rl1 yields the figure.
 The words flow in a right-to-left order.
 The letters of the Hebrew words are printed in the correct order, but the letters of the English words, including those of the command, are printed backwards.